acchow/seadoo/README.md

 Checks for consistency and finds the relationship between two theories.
 There are 6 different outcomes:
 1. equivalent
-2. one theory entails another
+2. one theory entails the other
 3. independent
 4. consistent
 5. inconsistent